lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *  Pass the connection identifiers (C_I, C_R), and the application algorithms in the selected cipher suite to the security application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
-Sending error messages is essential for debugging but MAY e.g.be skipped if a session cannot be found or due to denial of service reasons, see {{security}}.
+Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial of service reasons, see {{security}}.
 If an error message is sent, the session MUST be discontinued.

 After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Responder can compute the key.
 The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.